Gaskellj/ECE-218-Project2/README.md

-# ECE-218-Project2 - James Gaskell, Asher Zive, Farooq Memon
+# ECE-218-Project2 - Prof.Traver

+## Project By: James Gaskell, Asher Zive, Farooq Memon
 ## Outline

 Our project adds new functionality to the existing smart-home system by adding a gate that can be opened by the user.
 The code is initialised at '1100' for ease of testing.
 The user may use the attached keypad to deactivate the code - the instruction to do this is displayed on the LCD screen.